bobatgit/url-shortener-with-AI/README.md

 A lightweight URL shortener service built with FastAPI and SQLite, featuring automatic URL expiration and a simple management interface.

+This project was Vibe-coded into existence using AI, Copilot and Claude :)

 ## Features

 - Create shortened URLs with optional custom codes